 You may not buy any land resources from the Southern colonies because all of their resources are on the enumerated goods list and must be sold to the English.
 You may purchase any other resources directly from the colonists.
 You can also buy a resource card from a British business if you need one.
 When you have one of each type of resource card, take them to the finished goods factory to get a finished good card.
 Unfortunately, all finished goods sales to the colonies MUST go through England.
 This means you will have to pay a tax of 10 gold pieces to the English government for the privilege of trading with the colonies.
 Pay this tax at the factory when you receive your finished good card.
-You must also pay an import tariff of 10 gold pieces on each finished good you plan to sell to the colonists.
-Pay this at the factory as well.
-You may then sell your finished goods to any of the colonists.
+You must also pay an import tariff of 10 gold pieces on each finished goods to any of the colonists.
 You can pass the tariff onto the customer or pay it yourself.
 Remember, you still need to make a profit to stay in business.

-• British Businesses
+British Businesses